Chief Executive Officer: Peter Zurzolo

 With expertise in corporate communications, business development and stakeholder engagement, Preeti has worked extensively in the corporate and not for profit sectors, as well as in consulting.

-Preeti has held senior management roles, led high performing teams, developed successful partnerships and worked across diverse sectors including education, mining, information technology, environment, government and not for profits.
+Having held several senior management roles, Preeti has led high performing teams, developed successful partnerships and worked across diverse sectors including education, mining, information technology, environment, government and not for profits.

 With a B.A. in Communications and an M.B.A. from The University of Western Australia, Preeti is a Graduate of the Australian Institute of Company Directors and is a Non-Executive Director of the Munda Biddi Trail Foundation.